Home

 - All files with a size larger than 150 MB.

 The threshold of 150 MB can easily be adjusted using the ARC Commander.
-For instance, if you want to increase it to 250 MB (i.e. 250000000 bytes), run
+For instance, if you want to decrease it to 5 MB (i.e. 5000000 bytes), run

 💡 The LFS system is also the reason why git LFS needs to be installed prior to using the ARC Commander.